On this page:

 Materials research and materials technology at Fraunhofer cover the entire value chain, from the development of new and the improvement of existing materials, through manufacturing technology on a quasi-industrial scale, up to the characterization of properties and assessment of service behavior.
 The same research scope applies to the components made from these materials and the way they function in systems.

-The scientists working in the Group's institutes deploy their knowhow and expertise on behalf of their customers specifically in the fields of energy & environment, mobility, healthcare, machine & plant construction, building construction & living, microsystems technology and safety.
+The scientists working in the Group's institutes deploy their knowhow and expertise on behalf of their customers specifically in the fields of energy and environment, mobility, healthcare, machine and plant construction, building construction & living, microsystems technology and safety.
 They are part of strong national and international networks and contribute towards material-related innovations and innovative processes in a wide range of working fields.

 With the initiative Materials Data Space© (MDS) founded in 2015, the Group is presenting a roadmap towards Industry 4.0 enabled materials.
 Digitalization of materials along their entire value creation chain is viewed by the Group as a key requirement for the lasting success of Industry 4.0.
 The rationale behind the Materials Data Space© concept is to provide a new platform offering digital information about materials and material properties across multiple corporations along the entire value creation chain.